mcsherrylabs/sss.openstar/README.md

 ## A functioning blockchain with near instant confirmation.

 Consensus?
 What consensus?
-This is a decentralised network ledger with cooperating nodes.
+This is a centralised but replicated network ledger with cooperating nodes.
 There is no spoon.

 Nodes have peers, when over half the peers are connected, a leader is elected based on who has the latest transactions.When the other nodes in the cluster are synched transactions are accepted.